 See how you can change key documents below.

 Birth certificates are issued and regulated at a state and territory level.
 This means that the approach to changing your birth certificate to match your gender identity will be different depending on which state or territory your certificate was issued in.
+In SA, this is managed by the SA Registry of Births, Deaths and Marriages.

 In SA, you can apply to ‘record a change of sex’ if: